 By Anthony Caruso III | Publisher

-New York, New York – Derrick Henry has bulldozed his way to the Heisman Trophy ceremony.
+New York City, New York – Derrick Henry has bulldozed his way to the Heisman Trophy ceremony.
 Henry, who had the most yards in the Southeastern Conference, defeated Stanford Cardinal’s Christian McCaffrey and Clemson Tigers’ Deshaun Watson.

 He’s been the workhorse for the SEC’s best team.
-He’s the nation’s leading rusher with 1,986 yards, which he broke Herschel Walker’s previous record.
+He’s the nation’s leading rusher with 1,986 yards, breaking Herschel Walker’s previous record.

 In the past eight games, he’s carried the ball 32 times in a game.
 The past seven Heisman winners have averaged 2,023 yards.